ngc1514/GFL-max-stats-helper/README.md

-# GFL-max-stats-lookup-and-compare
+# Gfl-max-stats-lookup-and-compare

 A simple tool that makes comparing and looking up T-dolls' max stats easier.

 ## Why tho?
-I'm tiring of repeatly pressing ctrl-f while using gfwiki and my eyes hurt.
+I'm tired of repeatedly pressing ctrl-f while using gfwiki and my eyes hurt.

 ## How does it work?
 Data is scraped from Girls' Frontline Wiki with BeautifulSoup.